 Beginning in 2018, the deduction for business interest expense is limited for federal purposes under section 163(j) of the Internal Revenue Code.
 This limitation is calculated and reported on 2018 federal form 8990.
 Taxpayers are generally allowed to carry forward the disallowed portion of their business expense and deduct these amounts in future years.

-Iowa was not conformed to this new federal limitation on the business interest expense deduction for tax year 2018.
+Iowa did not conform to this new federal limitation on the business interest expense deduction for tax year 2018.
 Taxpayers whose business interest expense deduction was limited for federal purposes needed to make certain adjustments to claim the larger Iowa deduction for 2018.
 For individuals, these adjustments were reported on the IA 1040, line 14, code u.
 For all other taxpayers, these adjustments were reported on the 2018 Nonconformity Adjustments Worksheet, line 3.

 In the case of partnerships, the entity is not allowed to carry this deduction forward to future tax years for federal purposes.
-Instead, partnerships reported the excess amount to their partners on the 2018 federal schedule K-1 (Form 1065), Line 13, Code K, and the partners use this amount to make adjustments to the partner’s own interest expense limitation (if any) in future years, following the instructions on the federal forms.
+Instead, partnerships reported the excess amount to their partners on the 2018 federal schedule K-1 (Form 1065), Line 13, Code K, and the partners used this amount to make adjustments to the partner’s own interest expense limitation (if any) in future years, following the instructions on the federal forms.